LAST WEEK IN A NUTSHELL

 - We are underweight bonds, keeping a short duration and diversify.

-- We expect rates and bond yields, especially German 10Y yields, to stay low - or negative.
+- We expect rates and bond yields, to stay low.

 - The ECB will have a new president on November 1st.
 The nomination of Christine Lagarde is good news for those expecting the dovishness to last beyond the 8-year presidency of Mario Draghi.

 - We diversify out of low-yielding government bonds, and our preference goes to Emerging debt in hard currency and EUR-issued corporate bonds.

 - Emerging market debt has an attractive carry and the dovish stance of the Fed represents a tailwind.
 Trade uncertainty and idiosyncratic risks in Turkey and Argentina are headwinds.